Amish way of life: Relations with non-Amish

 As time has passed, the Amish have felt pressures from the non-Amish.
 Child labor laws, for example, threaten their way of life, and raise questions regarding the treatment of children in an Amish household, and also in the way the Amish view emotional and medical support.
 There is a negative perception regarding how the Amish choose to view some medical conditions as being 'the will of God', without always receiving modern medical treatment found in hospitals or medical clinics.
 Amish children often follow in the tradition of being taught at an early age to work jobs in the home on the family's land or that of the community.

 Contrary to popular belief, some of the Amish vote, and they have been courted by national parties as potential swing voters: while their pacifism and social conscience cause some of them to be drawn to left-of-center politics, their generally conservative outlook causes most to favor the right wing.

 They are nonresistant, and rarely defend themselves physically or even in court; in wartime, the Amish take conscientious objector status.
-Their own folk-history contains tales of heroic nonresistance, such as the insistence of Jacob Hochstetler (1704–1775) that his sons stop shooting at hostile Indians, who proceeded to kill some of the family and take others captive.
+Their own folk history contains tales of heroic nonresistance, such as the insistence of Jacob Hochstetler (1704–1775) that his sons stop shooting at hostile Indians, who proceeded to kill some of the family and take others captive.
 During World War II, the Amish entered Civilian Public Service.

 Amish rely on their church and community for support, and reject the concept of insurance.
 An example of such support is barn raising, in which the entire community gathers together to build a barn in a single day.

+However, Amish will contract non-Amish, who they uniformly refer to as "English" regardless of nationality or origin, if needed to provide services they cannot perform themselves for religious reasons, such as installing a telephone line or driving a bus.

-In 1961, the United States Internal Revenue Service announced that since the Amish refuse Social Security benefits and have a religious objection to insurance, they do not need not pay these taxes.
+In 1961, the United States Internal Revenue Service announced that since the Amish refuse Social Security benefits and have a religious objection to insurance, they do not need to pay these taxes.
 In 1965, this policy was codified into law.
 Self-employed individuals in certain sects do not pay into, nor receive benefits from, United States Social Security, nor do their similarly exempt employees.
 Internal Revenue Service form 4029 grants this exemption to members of a religious group that is conscientiously opposed to accepting benefits of any private or public insurance, provides a reasonable level of living for its dependent members and has existed continuously since December 31, 1950.
 Amish employees of non-Amish employers are taxed, but they do not apply for benefits.
 Aside from Social Security and workers' compensation, American Amish pay all required taxes.